An SMB advisory board is simply a group of experts who provide non-binding advice to the business owner and management.

 An advisory board provides accountability to keep the owner and management on track with the business vision and goals.

 They work on building a business rhythm.
-Where executive members are required to commit to agreed action and report weekly on progress.
+Where executive members are required to commit to agreed action and regularly report on progress.

-An enterprise may need support in a critical aspect of its business.
+Enterprises need support in critical aspects of their business.
 Most SMB’s do not have a full complement of marketing, strategy, human resources and financial experts.
 The board members or their networks can provide the required expertise.

 An advisory board is flexible and nimble.
 With focus and urgency, they make decisions and can get agreed action implemented quickly.